ElikBelik77/ctfs-writeups/offshift/ret_of_rops/readme.md

 We don't have a libc version, so we use the website [libc database search](https://libc.nullbyte.cat/) to narrow down libc version based on known addresses.

 ## Getting shell:
-We overwrite printf with system, in the same manner we did in pwn_inn, just instead using 3 batches, I used 2 batches and discard the ```BBBB``` part because it's just uneccessary.
+We overwrite printf with system, in the same manner we did in pwn_inn, just instead using 3 batches, I used 2 batches and discarded the ```BBBB``` part because it's just uneccessary.
 (Because for both it's 0x007f.)

 ```python
 payload = b"%" + ("%05d"%l[0]).encode("ascii") + b"d%13$hn" +\